-- Phlebotomy service – appointment system only
+- Phlebotomy service

-Ruthin also contains a number of private health related providers such as podiatrists and chiropodists.
+Ruthin also contains a number of private health-related providers such as podiatrists and chiropodists.

-There are two GP practises in the town, both within a short distance of one another: The Mount Street Clinic (two doctors, 3,000 patients), and Plas Meddyg (nine GP’s, 10,444 patients).
+There are two GP practises in the town, both within a short distance of one another: The Mount Street Clinic (two doctors, 2,891 patients), and Plas Meddyg (nine GP’s, 10,380 patients).
 Both also offer health visitor services, and employ practice nurses.

 Ruthin Dental is a privately run practise offering a mixture of NHS and private appointments.

-Assets to support healthier lifestyles through active leisure include the natural environment which provides for walking, cycling and other outdoor pursuits throughout the county, along with specific sites such as Llandegla mounting bike centre, Loggerheads and Moel Famau Country Park.
+Assets to support healthier lifestyles through active leisure include the natural environment, which provides for walking, cycling and other outdoor pursuits throughout the county, along with specific sites such as Llandegla mounting bike centre, Loggerheads and Moel Famau Country Park.

-Indoor leisure facilities such as gyms are also available through a number of private providers and the local authority provision.
-A new fitness suite and all weather pitch has recently been added to Ruthin Leisure Centre (which also features a swimming pool).
-This had led to a significant increase in usage by both the community and Brynhyfryd school.
+Indoor leisure facilities such as gyms are also available through a number of private providers and local authority provision.
+A fitness suite and all weather pitch has been added to Ruthin Leisure Centre (which also features a swimming pool).
+The Llanfwrog Centre offers tennis courts, a golf driving range, foot golf, and a bowling green.

-Each ward in the Ruthin Area displays a very large proportion of people who identify their ethnic group as White at 98-99%, except Ruthin town itself.
+Each ward in the Ruthin area displays a very large proportion of people who identify their ethnic group as White at 98-99%, except Ruthin town itself.
 In Ruthin town 2.7% of people identify as Asian or Asian British.
 This is larger than the proportion in Denbighshire (1.5% and Wales (2.3%) but much smaller than the proportion in England (7.8%).
-In the Ruthin Area 29% of residents identified as British which is the same proportion as for Denbighshire as a whole.
+In the Ruthin area, 29% of residents identified as British, which is the same proportion as for Denbighshire as a whole.
 Slightly more people identified as Welsh (55% in Ruthin compared with 51% in Denbighshire) and slightly fewer as English (22% compare with 23%).

 Llanarmon-yn-Ial/Llandegla, Llanbedr Dyffryn Clwyd/Llangynhafal, Ruthin and Efenechtyd wards each have smaller proportions of their population who are disabled or experience a limiting long-term illness than is the case in Denbighshire, Wales, or England.